-Health and wellness of people who are pregnant or postpartum and their children The Board supports enhancing systems and support for people who are pregnant or postpartum, infants, and children, and the monitoring of mortality due to pregnancyrelated conditions.
-The Board recognizes that institutional racism contributes to high rates of mortalitypreventable pregnancy-related deaths, and barriers to accessing reproductive and perinatal health care in Washington-due to pregnancy-related conditions.
+Health and wellness of people who are pregnant or postpartum and their children

+The Board supports enhancing systems and support for people who are pregnant or postpartum, infants, and children, and the monitoring of mortality due to pregnancy-related conditions.
+The Board recognizes that institutional racism contributes to high rates of preventable pregnancy-related deaths, and barriers to accessing reproductive and perinatal health care in Washington.

-In alignment with this recognition, The Board supports the recommendations in the Council's Literature Review on Inequities in Reproductive Health Access, as required by SSB 6219 (2018)the Board supports recommendations in the Department of Health's 2023 Maternal Mortality Review Panel Report (MMRP), and Healthy Pregnancy Advisory Committee Report on Strategies for Improving Maternal and Infant Health Outcomes.
+In alignment with this recognition, the Board supports recommendations in the Department of Health's 2023 Maternal Mortality Review Panel Report (MMRP), and Healthy Pregnancy Advisory Committee Report on Strategies for Improving Maternal and Infant Health Outcomes.
 The Board also supports the Tribal and Urban Indian Leadership recommendations from the American Indian Health Commission (AIHC) addendum in the MMRP report, which underscore the importance of Tribally led and informed solutions to maternal and pregnant person health.

-Additionally, the Board supports-recommendations in the Council's Literature Review on Inequities in Reproductive Health Access, as required by SSB 6219 (2018).
-The Board also supports the Council's position (adopted September 2022) to use a Reproductive Justice framework when considering and addressing inequities in health and access and recognizes that a legal right to abortion and otherto reproductive health care services is critical.
-A Reproductive Justice framework expands beyond personal choice, focusing on access to services and emphasizing the human right to maintain personal bodily autonomy, the autonomous right to have children, not have children, and raise the children we have in safe and sustainable communities.
+Additionally, the Board supports recommendations in the Council's Literature Review on Inequities in Reproductive Health Access, as required by SSB 6219 (2018).
+The Board also supports the Council's position (adopted September 2022) to use a Reproductive Justice framework when considering and addressing inequities in access to reproductive health care services.
+A Reproductive Justice framework expands beyond personal choice, focusing on access to services and emphasizing the autonomous right to have children, not have children, and raise the children we have in safe and sustainable communities.
 The Board shares the Council's commitment to understanding how racialized power systems limit access to health and opportunity and commits to centering racial justice in our work and consideration of proposed legislation.